Hans Münch: Study: Examination of the previous trials

-Within the context of Holocaust research, Helgard Kramer reports about details in a study from 2005: Hans Münch was heard in the first Frankfurt Auschwitz Trial and even called as an expert on 2 and 5 March 1964.
+Within the context of Holocaust research, Helgard Kramer reports about details in a study from 2005: Hans Münch was heard in the first Frankfurt Auschwitz Trial and even called as an expert on the 2nd and 5th of March 1964.
 Until the year 2000, the public prosecutor of Frankfurt had only knowledge about the judgement of the Kraków proceedings but not about the protocols and the witness hearings.
 Münch had stated that he had been forced into the Waffen-SS and that he had come to Birkenau at the end of 1944.
 During the discussion of the second hearing he corrected himself, stating that he had already arrived in 1943.

 The documents of the witness hearing provided the answer of Münch to the precise questions of the prosecutor during the main hearing of 1947:

 Münch was questioned about the medical experiments he had effected in Block 10.
 The questioning was stopped, when he demanded an expert colleague as interrogator.
 Professor Jan Sehn had prepared the Kraków Trial of 1947 as examining magistrate.
 He ordered Münch with the medical treatment of another inmate.
 He also sent the whole stack of files of the Hygiene Institute of the Waffen-SS in Raisko into his cell for "arranging".
 Then the files were kept by the Kraków journalist Mieczysław Kieta, who later on engaged himself with the most efforts for the exculpation of Münch.
 Kieta worked within the command range of the SS-Hygienics Institute as a laboratory assistant under the supervision of Münch.

 Several concentration camp inmates have certified the fairness of Münch.
 Three of them are often quoted.
 The Hungarian medical science professor Geza Mansfeld was regarded as the most important among them.
 He praised Münch, as he had prevented his selection for the gas chambers and who had given him drugs because Mansfeld suffered from a stomach ulcer.
 In return Münch obtained training in Serology, Bacteriology and Chemistry.
 Mansfeld was one of the internationally famous "capacities" in these fields and he was meant to provide his knowledge to the Hygienics Institute for free.